pletfix/auth-plugin/README.md

 ![Registration Mail](https://raw.githubusercontent.com/pletfix/registration/master/docs/screenshot2.png)

-WHile the user is logged in, he may resend the mail by entering this URL:
+While the user is logged in, he may resend the mail by entering this URL:

     https://<your-application>/auth/register/resend